 The teacher shall initial the student's file when reviewing it in the school office.
-Once Clarksville Charter School has made a good faith effort to comply with the notification requirement of Education Code 49079, a teacher's failure to review the file may be construed as a waiver of Clarksville Charter School's liability.
+Once Clarksville Charter School has made a good faith effort to comply with the notification requirement of Education Code 49079, a teacher's failure to review the file may be construed as a waiver of Clarksville Charter School'sliability.

+Clarksville Charter School

-Section E: Discrimination and Sexual Harassment Policy
+Section F: Discrimination and Sexual Harassment Policy

 Part 1: General Information